dseeni/PythonDeepDiveProject_2/README.md

 - NrsGlobalCache.cache_limit controls the cache size

 - Reading or Writing to Cache causes the cached item to become the last item in the cache

+### PolyFactory(icount, clones, cloneamount, siderange, radrange, sig):

+- Creational factory class generates randomized instances of Poly(n,r) within specified parameters

+- Randomized instances Poly() objects are named starting from 'poly101' and registered in the global namespace

+- Newly generated object names can be retrieved via PolyFactory.polynames

+- Any calculated property can be triggered for newly created Poly instances

+- See help(PolyFactory) for more information

+**_check_parameters():_**

+- Helper function for PolyFactory()

+- Verifies instance parameters are viable for desired randomized instances of Poly(n, r)

+- If desired unique random instances is not possible, check_parameters returns minimum viable parameters